nickw444/nickw444.github.io/_posts/2017-07-15-reversing-433mhz-raex-motorised-rf-blinds.md

 From here I'm going to need to build my transmitter to transmit my new, generated codes and build an interface into homekit for this via my [homebridge](https://github.com/nickw444/homekit/tree/master/bridges/mainbridge) program.

 You can view all the work related to this project in the [nickw444/homekit/blindkit](https://github.com/nickw444/homekit/tree/master/blindkit) repo.

+As mentioned above, if you are based in Australia, you can purchase these blinds and associated accessories in bulk or individually via [www.raexaustralia.com](https://www.raexaustralia.com?utm_source=nickwhyte.com&utm_medium=post&utm_content=433mhz-reversing) (Full disclosure – my father runs the site)